 Ethical non-monogamous relationships like swinging will give you the chance to live the beautiful feeling of compersion, which is when you take pleasure in your partner’s happiness.
 This is the opposite feeling of jealousy.
 And jealousy is not a sign of love but a lack of trust in your partner, yourself, and your relationship.

-The study on The Case of Swingers also found that the vast majority of swingers’ marriages are happier.
+The Case of Swingers study also found that the vast majority of swingers’ marriages are happier.
 In addition to scoring their marriages as more fulfilling, swingers rated their overall life satisfaction higher than non-swingers.

 The review of the literature confirms that 85 % of swingers felt that swinging posed no actual threat to their marriage.
 In fact, the majority indicated that they thought swinging improved their marriage.
 This is likely due to better communication and increased feelings of love, appreciation, and emotional intimacy with their partner.